DFE-Digital/social-work-induction-programme-digital-service/README.md

 ---
 ### Running the service
-After configuring your project with DDEV, follow these steps from this project’s `local\moodle-ddev` directory:
+After configuring your project with DDEV, follow these steps from this project’s `apps\moodle-ddev` directory:

 Configure DDEV with both the composer root and document root set to public: